utat-ss/HERON-documentation/our-protocols/ground-to-satellite.rst

       - Address (in bytes)
       - N/A
       - 1 byte
-    * - Send CAN Message - EPS
+    * - Send EPS CAN Message
       - Yes
       - 0x06
       - first 4 bytes of message to send
       - last 4 bytes of message to send
       - 8 bytes
-    * - Send CAN Message - PAY
+    * - Send PAY CAN Message
       - Yes
       - 0x07
       - first 4 bytes of message to send
       - last 4 bytes of message to send
       - 8 bytes
-    * - PAY Control - Actuate Motors
+    * - Actuate PAY Motors
       - Yes
       - 0x08
       - 1 (move plate up) or 2 (move plate down)